Rice vs. Southern Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Rice and its opponents have combined to score more than 45 points in all four games this season.
+- Rice and its opponents have combined to go over the current 45-point total in all four games this season.

-- Southern Miss' games have gone over 45 points in just one opportunity this season.
+- Southern Miss' games have gone over 45 points in only one opportunity this season.

-- The combined points per game average of the two teams, 34.8, is 10.2 points fewer than Saturday's over/under.
+- Saturday's over/under is 10.2 points higher than the combined 34.8 PPG average of the two teams.

-- These two squads surrender a combined 72.3 points per game, 27.3 more than this contest's over/under.
+- This contest's over/under is 27.3 points lower than the 72.3 these two squads combine to give up per game in 2021.

 - Owls games this season feature an average total of 51.8 points, a number 6.8 points higher than Saturday's over/under.